 Some early SSE implementations (including HTML5 EventSource) do not allow setting custom headers in the initial HTTP request.
 Authorization header is required in few OAuth2 flows and passing it as a query parameter is not advised.
 There are polyfills for browsers and modern libraries which allow setting Authorization header.

-issue a query.
-There are different forms and levels
+query.
+There are different forms and levels of query

-subsections, some of which will be optional.
-Search
+will have further subsections, some of which will be

-also includes a sub-API for managing listing the
+optional.
+Search also includes a sub-API for managing

-form of query will be able to return everything.
+query will be able to return everything.
+Results may be

 To discuss further: Federated queries to other TDDs, Spatial and network-limited queries, Links